DarkMatterMatt/dumpdb/plan.md

 - `v=3`: Verbosity.
 Set this flag multiple times for more verbosity
 - `q=0`: Quiet.
 This is subtracted from the verbosity

+## Init

+Initialise a database for importing.

+**Parameters:**

+- `databaseNames+`: One or more positional arguments of databases to initialise
+- `conn`: connection string for the MySQL.
+Like user:pass@tcp(127.0.0.1:3306)
+- `table="main"`: Table name for databases
+- `sources=""`: Initialise the following database as the one to store sources in
+- `sourcesTable="sources"`: Database table name to store sources in
+- `engine="Aria"`: The database engine.
+Aria is recommended (requires MariaDB), MyISAM is supported for MySQL

 ## Process

 Process files or folders into a regularised tab-delimited text file.